QuickBooks Blog

 1/1/2020Purchases400

-In other words, you record transactions under the individual General Ledger accounts to which such transactions relate.
-Further, these transactions are recorded based on the Duality Principle of Accounting.
+In other words, you record the relevant transactions under the individual general ledger accounts, which are recorded based on the Duality Principle of Accounting.

 As per this principle, there are at least two accounts involved when a particular transaction takes place.
-Further, the Duality Principle is expressed in terms of the below accounting equation.
+The Duality Principle is expressed as follows:

 Assets = Liabilities + Capital